-I found an acne patch stuck to my laptop at work once.
-I'm not exactly sure how it happened, but it probably fell off during the night and made its way there.
-This was disappointing for me because taking the sticker off and discovering what it’s sucked out from my skin is one of my favorite things about these patches—and you can't exactly inspect your pimple's purges during a work meeting.
+I found acne patches stuck to my laptop at work once.
+I'm not exactly sure how it happened, but they probably fell off during the night and made their way there.
+This was disappointing for me because taking the stickers off and discovering what they sucked out from my skin is one of my favorite things about these patches—and you can't exactly inspect your pimple's purges during a work meeting.

 But another day, another pimple, another night falling asleep with stickers on my face.
 I've often wondered how exactly these little patches work.
 They almost seem magical, sucking out the zit goo and who-knows-what from my pores.
 If you too reach for acne patches during a breakout, you might have wondered the same thing, which is why we asked skin experts to give us the lowdown on these zit-zapping stickers.

 Acne patches are typically round, semi-transparent stickers.
 They are made of hydrocolloid dressing, a type of wound bandage that draws out moisture from within pores (or in its usual application, open sores) without drying out the surrounding skin.
 When applied to pimples, the principle is the same, according to NYC-based dermatologist Hadley King, M.D.
 "They work by absorbing excess fluid, and this pulls oil and dirt away from the pimple," Dr. King says.
 She adds: "While stuck to the skin, acne patches also have the added benefit of preventing you from picking or trying to pop the pimple—which is good because picking a pimple increases inflammation and healing time and increases risk for infection, discoloration, and scarring."